bcgov/aps-infra-platform/documentation/concepts/plugins.md

 title: Plugins
 ---

-This article explains the basics of Plugins, and how they work to extend the functionality of your [Services](/concepts/services.md).
+This article explains the basics of Plugins, and how they work to extend the functionality of your [Gateway Services](/concepts/services.md).

 ## Purpose